suyash-2004/suyash-2004/README.md

 - 🌱 I’m currently learning **Android Development**

-- 👯 I’m looking to collaborate on **Any Kind of Pevelopment Projects**
+- 👯 I’m looking to collaborate on **Any Kind of Development Projects**

 - 💬 Ask me about **Android, Firebase, Logic Building**